-This three-hour course reviews Alabama License Law, examines possible violations of the law, including mismanagement of trust funds, failure to retain records, misleading advertising, and failure to train and supervise licensees and unlicensed assistants, and meets Alabama’s mandatory requirement for CE on Risk Management for Brokers.
+This three-hour course reviews Alabama license law, examines possible violations of the law, including mismanagement of trust funds, failure to retain records, misleading advertising, and failure to train and supervise licensees and unlicensed assistants.
+It meets Alabama’s mandatory requirement for CE on Risk Management for Brokers.

 Course highlights include:

-- Developing strategies to train and supervise employee and licensee activities
+- Strategies to effectively train and supervise employees and licensees to minimize risk